Joe Keyes (rugby league): Bradford Bulls

-Joe featured in the pre-season friendlies against Halifax R.L.F.C. and Dewsbury Rams.
-He scored against Halifax R.L.F.C.
-(2 goals) and Dewsbury Rams (1 goal).
+Keyes featured in the pre-season friendlies against Halifax R.L.F.C. and Dewsbury.
+Keyes played in round 18 Halifax R.L.F.C. to round 27 against Rochdale.

-Keyes played in Round 18 (Halifax R.L.F.C.) to Round 27 (Rochdale Hornets).
-He scored against Halifax R.L.F.C.
-(4 goals), Widnes Vikings (3 tries, 9 goals), Toulouse Olympique (1 try, 3 goals), Swinton Lions (5 goals), York City Knights (2 goals), Toronto Wolfpack (4 goals), Barrow Raiders (1 try, 7 goals), Dewsbury Rams (5 goals), Sheffield Eagles (1 try, 3 goals) and Rochdale Hornets (2 tries, 10 goals).

 York City Knights (loan)

-On 14 Apr 2021 it was reported that he had signed for the York City Knights in the RFL Championship on a short-term loan deal.
+On 14 April 2021 it was reported that he had signed for the York City Knights in the RFL Championship on a short-term loan deal.

 Bradford Bulls (loan)

-On 26 Jun 2021 it was reported that he had signed for the Bradford Bulls in the RFL Championship on loan.
+On 26 June 2021, it was reported that he had signed for Bradford in the RFL Championship on loan.